-The first step in establishing the model is to characterize the equilibrium properties.
-The details are summarized in appendix C. A linear relation was found between the velocity of the elastic p-wave and the stiffness of the potential (the $\beta$ parameter in Eq.
-(1)).
+The equilibrium properties of the crystal model were characterized.
+The details are summarized in Appendix C. A linear relation was found between the velocity of the elastic p-wave and the stiffness of the potential [the $\beta$ parameter in Eq.
+(1)].